fbgallet/roam-extension-speech-to-roam/README.md

 ### 🆕 New in v.11:

 - New versions of Claude 3.5 Sonnet and Haiku (training data cut-off: Apr 2024 and July 2024)
+- New SmartBlocks commands to run Live AI assistant from your templates: LIVEAICHAT and LIVEAITEMPLATE (see "Using the SmartBlock commands" section)

 ### 🆕 New in v.10: